 Symptoms and Signs of Zinc deficiency include-

-Impaired immune function
+- Impaired immune function

 - Hair loss in severe cases

-Delayed sexual maturation, impotence, and hypogonadism in males
+- Delayed sexual maturation, impotence, and hypogonadism in males

-Eye and skin lesions
+- Eye and skin lesions

-Weight loss (sometimes)
+- Weight loss (sometimes)

-Delayed healing of wounds
+- Delayed healing of wounds

 Many of these symptoms, however, are non-specific and are associated with number of health conditions.
 Unfortunately, there are no tests that can accurately assess the zinc status, and that is because zinc is distributed throughout the body.
 Zinc Taste Test (ZTT), a taste acuity test, is often resorted to but its validity has not yet been firmly established.
 Plasma and serum tests are also used to determine zinc deficiency in most countries.

 Zinc is abundant in red meats, certain seafood, and whole grains.
 ‘Because zinc is mainly located in the germ and bran portions of grains, as much as 80 percent of the total zinc is lost during milling’, according to the Standing Committee on the Scientific Evaluation of Dietary Reference Intakes.

 Here are Some Foods Considered Rich in Zinc: